-The leaflet shows two off-road routes coming in and out of Totnes, running North-West and South-East, to the south of the River Dart.
+The Dart Valley Cycleway published by Devon County Council highlights the issue in Totnes.
+The map shows two off-road routes coming in and out of Totnes, running North-West and South-East, to the south of the River Dart.

 Of particular relevance to the campaign to open up the foot and cycle-path route between Totnes and Littlehempston, is the clear barrier that the River currently presents to those without motorised transport.
 Using the footbridge that was half-funded with public money and is only currently used to access two tourist sites on the North side of the River, would be the perfect way to change this.